-IPL hair removal is old technology that uses and a broad spectrum of light with multiple wavelengths in comparison to laser which uses single spectrum to heat up the hair follicle to destroy the root, most places do not use this anymore as it not as strong as laser technology therefore it is filtering out and not as many places have it anymore for hair removal purposes.
+IPL hair removal is old technology that uses and a broad spectrum of light with multiple wavelengths in comparison to the laser which uses a single spectrum to heat up the hair follicle to destroy the root, most places do not use this anymore as it not as strong as laser technology, therefore, it is filtering out and not as many places have it anymore for hair removal purposes.
 We have never used the IPL device for laser hair removal but the IPL Lumenis M22 device we use is a great treatment for facial rejuvenation or Rosacea and if a client does have an area of hair on the face we will zap it for them during their facial treatment.

-Costs: For facial rejuvenation it is £1000 for a course of 6 treatments.
+Costs: For facial rejuvenation, it is £1000 for a course of 6 treatments.
 This laser treatment will be considerably less due to the older technology it uses for laser hair removal.

 At-home IPL machines work by applying the administered gel to the area and then pulse the device over the area, many clients have reported this option is more painful because IPL engages all the skin and hair whereas laser focuses on the hair follicle itself.
-You will not see a reduction in hair after 1 treatment and would require multiple treatments bi-weekly to see a satisfying result, which many clients have reported time consuming.
+You will not see a reduction in hair after 1 treatment and would require multiple treatments bi-weekly to see a satisfying result, which many clients have reported time-consuming.
 At-home IPL kits do not come with goggles which is an indicator as to how low the light technology is compared to in-clinic IPL and laser hair removal.

 - In terms of hair removal, how do electrolysis treatments work and who are they best suited to?

-Electrolysis works by targeting an electric current to each individual hair using a metal probe which reaches down to the follicle and destroys the root.
+Electrolysis works by targeting an electric current to each individual hair using a metal probe that reaches down to the follicle and destroys the root.
 The metal probe is applied to every individual hair in the treatment area.

 Electrolysis is best suited for those with sparse sporadic hairs on small areas, it is suitable for all hair colours even white, ginger and grey (which laser hair removal cannot target) however, we can only treat fairer skin types (1-3).
-The main areas we treat with Electrolysis are chin, nipple and abdomen, other areas can be discussed at your consultation.
+The main areas we treat with Electrolysis are the chin, nipple and abdomen, other areas can be discussed at your consultation.

-Costs: £225 for 6 treatments (15 mins each) which are required at a 2 week interval.
+Costs: £225 for 6 treatments (15 mins each) which are required at a 2-week interval.

 - What do you believe are the benefits and drawbacks of each?